Legal professions - introduction

 Bailiffs (huissiers de justice) are public officers who have sole power to:

-- serve acts and writs and to perform notifications prescribed by laws or regulations where the law does not lay down any other method of notification;
+- serve acts and writs and to perform service prescribed by laws or regulations where the law does not lay down any other method of notification;

 - enforce court judgments and other documents that are directly enforceable.